sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

     - ⛪ leading worship 🎶 at my home church, and with The Chick Band 🐤
     - :coffee: coffee, 🍣 sushi, & 🍨 ice cream
     - 💭 discussing life with friends
-- 🏈 Obscure random fact:  I am a Green Bay Packers shareholder.
-Go Pack Go!
+- 🏈 Obscure random fact:  I am a Green Bay Packers shareholder --Go Pack Go!
+- 🏴󠁵󠁳󠁷󠁩󠁿 Also, I am a die-hard fan of UW-Madison sports -- On Wisconsin!
 - 🌟 My super powers:  Finding obscure typos 👀 in code & troubleshooting 💡
 - 📫 How to reach me:  LinkedIn